Updated December 2015

-Wallace County is served by the Northwest office of KU Medical Center's Area Health Education Centers (AHECs) in Hays, which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.
+- Wallace County is served by KU Medical Center's Area Health Education Centers (AHECs), which serve the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.

 Enhancing Student Education

-- 1 student from Wallace County is currently studying at KU Medical Center.
+- 2 students from Wallace County are currently studying at KU Medical Center.

-- 30 K-12 students in Wallace County participated in activities during 2012 that encouraged them to consider careers in health care, math and science.
-These events were hosted by the Area Health Education Centers and Office for Cultural Enhancement and Diversity.
+- 8 high school students in Wallace County participated in activities during the 2014-15 school year that encouraged them to consider careers in health care, math and science.
+These events were hosted by the KU AHECs.

 Strengthening the Health Care Workforce